astronomer/astro-blog/posts/eliminating-barriers-between-dbt-and-airflow.md

 ![DAG including multiple task groups for each dbt model](../assets/eliminating-barriers-between-dbt-and-airflow/dbt_advanced_dag_graph_view.png)

-Each dbt model contains bash operators for the `dbt run` and `dbt test` commands.
-These can be seen by clicking on the task group model:
+Each dbt model contains BashOperators for the `dbt run` and `dbt test` commands.
+These are viewable by clicking on the task group model:

 ![DAG including two task groups for the “dbt_run” and “dbt_test” tasks](../assets/eliminating-barriers-between-dbt-and-airflow/expanded_dbt_model.png)

-Our dbt utility parser also creates the following datasets off of each `dbt test` BashOperator.
-These can be viewed in the `Browse >> DAG Dependencies` menu as well as the `Datasets` menu and are essential for setting cross DAG
+Our dbt utility parser also creates the following datasets from each `dbt test` BashOperator.
+These datasets are viewable in the `Browse >> DAG Dependencies` menu, as well as the `Datasets` menu, and are essential for setting cross-DAG dependencies:
-dependencies:

 ![DAG Dependencies view for the jaffle_shop DAG](../assets/eliminating-barriers-between-dbt-and-airflow/resulting_datasets.png)

 ## Setting Cross DAG Dependencies

-With the release of Airflow 2.4, a new method of creating cross-dag dependencies was introduced.
-[Datasets](https://airflow.apache.org/docs/apache-airflow/stable/concepts/datasets.html) provide Airflow users the ability to schedule a DAG based upon a task updating a dataset.
-In our case, the task being a `BashOperator` running our dbt models.
-In the dbt Parser utility, we ensured datasets were generated off of each test model.
-Making them callable to any downstream Airlfow DAGs.
-But why does this matter?
+The release of Airflow 2.4 introduced a new method of creating cross-DAG dependencies.
+[Datasets](https://airflow.apache.org/docs/apache-airflow/stable/concepts/datasets.html) allow Airflow users to schedule a DAG when an upstream task updates a dataset.
+In our case, the Airflow task is a `BashOperator` running our dbt models.
+In the dbt parser utility, we ensured datasets emit off of each test model (making them callable to any downstream Airflow DAGs) -- but why does this matter?

-It matters because dbt can now be used as the *Transform* step of traditional ETL/ELT workflows (and Airflow can be used to orchestrate the *Extract* & *Load* steps).
+It matters because we can now utilize dbt in the Transform step of our traditional ETL/ELT workflows (and utilize Airflow to orchestrate the *Extract* & *Load* steps).

-So, if in our Airflow deployment we have other (non-dbt) dags that were responsible for data ingestion, loading, reverse etl's, etc. then they could be intermingled with our embedded dbt models.
+So, if in our Airflow deployment, we have other (non-dbt) DAGs responsible for data ingestion, loading, reverse ETLs, then they could be intermingled with our embedded dbt models.
 When we set up these dependencies between our dbt DAGs and our non-dbt DAGs, our `DAG Dependencies` view tells the ETL story:

 ![DAG Dependencies view for the jaffle_shop DAG](../assets/eliminating-barriers-between-dbt-and-airflow/dag_dependencies_etl.png)